 Project description

-In the project “Empowerment in tomorrow’s production: Rethinking mixed skill factories and collaborative robot systems (EmPReSs)”, novel concepts for human-robot collaboration in factories were being examined.
-The key question here was how these new technical systems can contribute to the empowerment of employees and the humanisation of production work.
-The scientific challenges in EmPReSs are multifaceted.
-On the one hand, consistent and formal modelling of process step requirements and skills must be developed in line with human-robot competencies.
-On the other hand, it is necessary to capture the special characteristics of human work and transfer them into intelligent process planning.
-At the same time, various aspects of empowerment are being worked out and integrated into human-robot collaboration by means of technical models.
+The project ‘Empowerment in tomorrow’s production: Rethinking Mixed Skill Factories and Collaborative Robot Systems (EmPReSs)” explored novel approaches to human-robot collaboration in factories.
+The key question was how these new technical systems can contribute to empowering workers and humanising work in production.
+The scientific challenges in EmPReSs are manifold.
+On the one hand, it is necessary to develop a consistent and formal modelling of process step requirements and capabilities in line with human-robot competencies.
+On the other hand, the specific characteristics of human work need to be captured and translated into intelligent process planning.
+At the same time, different aspects of empowerment are developed and integrated into the human-robot cooperation by means of technical models.

 The project was completed by 30 June, 2023